AqsaHameed696/iTBG-Net-oneline-Energy_forecasting/README.md

 This repository implements an incremental deep learning framework for short-term renewable energy forecasting.
 The project was originally developed as a Kaggle Jupyter Notebook using **Python 3.10.12**.
 It leverages online incremental learning techniques along with a hybrid deep learning architecture that combines TCN, GRU, and LSTM layers.
 Additionally, several models including CNN, non-incremental LSTM, and xLSTM are implemented.

 ## Dataset

-The dataset is openly accessible on Kaggle:
+Download the dataset from the CSV file in the "Dataset Folder" or access it directly on Kaggle:
 [Integrated Energy Management and Forecasting Dataset](https://www.kaggle.com/datasets/aftabhussaincui/integrated-energy-management-and-forecasting)

 > **Important:**
 > After downloading the dataset from the provided Google link, update the dataset path in the code.